-The Field Research Project is designed to allow a student to engage in original research, working in close contact with an individual faculty member who will act as the research advisor, and to bring that research to fruition in the form of a final written and oral research report.
-In this way, the student will have the opportunity to participate in formal,scholarly communication.
+The Field Research Project is designed to allow a student to engage in original research, working in close contact with an individual faculty member who will act as the Research Project Advisor, and to bring that research to fruition in the form of a final written and oral research report.
+In this way, the student will have the opportunity to participate in formal, scholarly communication.

 The components of the research project will include: